minnong511/capstone_EE/README.md

 #### 1.3 System Overview

 The system consists of multiple sensor nodes installed in each room, which collect audio data in real-time.
 These sound recordings are transmitted to a central home server, where deep learning-based inference is performed to classify the events.

 After inference, a notification management algorithm filters out duplicate or unnecessary alerts.
 Finally, only meaningful notifications—containing event type and location—are delivered to the user through the designated interface.
+These auditory cues help people detect unseen dangers or recognize when someone is calling them.

 ## 2. Related Work